 Cancellations and Refunds

-Cancellations may occur based on the most current information from the Governor, Washington Department of Health, maintenance and repairs or for City need.
+Cancellations may occur based on the most current information from the Governor, Washington Department of Health, maintenance, repairs, or for City need.
 Programs and facility rentals cancelled by the City will be granted a full refund within 60 days if the cancellation is prior to the start date.
+Facility rental permit holders that notify us at least 24 hours before the event that they are experiencing COVID-19 symptoms can reschedule their event 1 time for another available time or receive a refund (minus a $20 administrative fee).
 Customers will receive a prorated refund for programs that are cancelled by the City after they have started.
 Aquatic center pass holders may request to have passes extended.

 How can you help?